starchyunderscore/codehscheat/answerFormat.md

 print_board(finallist)
 ```

 For Quiz answers, the file should contain a string of numbers corresponding to the answers, where each number is the answer to a question, zero indexed.
-This file should have a trailing newline.

 ex:
 ```
 02113
 ```

 Would correspond to